Ilingu/Ilingu/README.md

 # 👋 Hi, I’m @Ilingu

-- 👀 Let's introduce myself, I'm a French Student 🇫🇷, who programming during free time,
+#### 👀 Let me introduce myself, I'm a French Student 🇫🇷, who programming during free time.
   - (I also love **anime** and *genshin impact*!) 🤫
-> 👨‍💻 So I’m a fullstack Dev interested in JAMStack and more globally in __new technologies__ <s>(like jQuery)</s>
+> 👨‍💻 So I’m a fullstack Dev interested in JAMStack, Blockchain and more globally in __new technologies__ <s>(like jQuery)</s>

-- 🌱 I’m currently learning nothing... because I only start to learn new things if my projects required it. 😄
+🌱 I’m currently learning nothing but I'd love learn `Rust` 🤍😄
-> ❗ But I always stay aware of new web technologies and new version
+> ❗ Though I always stay aware of new web/blockchain technologies

->> I'm planning to learn `Rust` 🤍
+### Later...
+I'm planning to become a blockchain developper ⛓, that my passion 💛

 | Here also my favorites web technologies: | And Here my favorites case writting |
 |------------------------------------------|-------------------------------------|